codesandbox/codesandbox-client/packages/homepage/content/docs/3-deployment.md

 ### Deploying

-Go to any of your sandboxes that are supported, click in the Deployment menu (the rocket icon in the sidebar) and click in "[Netlify](https://netlify.com)".
+Go to any of your sandboxes that are supported, click on the Deployment menu (the rocket icon in the sidebar) and click on "[Netlify](https://netlify.com)".
 Click the "Deploy" button to start a new deploy.
 As the sandbox builds, you can view the logs of the build to see if something went wrong.
 When the build finishes, you'll get a link to the deployed site.
 You can also claim the site to